Boxy Bunyan and Babe Statues

 Bemidji is the hometown of bustin' out 1940s actress Jane Russell, but to most vacationers it's better known for its postcard-perfect Paul Bunyan and Babe statues.
 Bemidji has possibly the oldest shrine to the legendary lumberjack in this Bunyan-thick land.

-Overly broad-shouldered and boxy, the 18-foot tall, 2.5-ton Paul was built in January 1937 by sun-starved Bemidjians.
+Overly broad-shouldered and boxy, the 18-foot-tall, 7.5-ton Paul was built in January 1937 by sun-starved Bemidjians, using then-Mayor Earl Bucklen as a model.
 Companion Babe the Blue Ox, once on wheels, was trucked around to Minnesota carnivals for a few years before joining Paul permanently in 1939.

 The spot where they congregate on the shore of Lake Bemidji is said -- by the Chamber of Commerce, anyway -- to be Paul Bunyan's birthplace.
-The adjacent C of C building features a collection of Bunyan stuff -- Paul's titanic boxer shorts, flyswatter, toothbrush, dice, playing cards, belt, chocolate bar, lighter -- pretty much any slightly over-scale thing the C of C could think of.
+The adjacent C of C building features a collection of Bunyan artifacts: Paul's titanic boxer shorts, flyswatter, toothbrush, dice, playing cards, belt, chocolate bar, lighter.
+Pretty much any slightly over-scale thing the C of C could think of.